Oobnala/Gallery/README.md

 ## Installation

-In order to use the app, you will need your own Client ID key from Unsplash and add it to the project.
+In order to use the app, you will need your own access key from Unsplash and add it to the project.

 ```
 git clone https://github.com/Oobnala/Gallery.git
+cd Gallery
 npm install
 npm start
 ```